lupyuen/lupyuen.github.io/src/auto2.md

 Now Reverse Uno: The pic above shows how we __merge the updates from PineDio Branch__ back to PineCone Branch (like when we add a new feature for PineDio Stack)...

-1. When we commit a change to the __PineDio Branch__, GitHub Actions triggers a build of the branch.
+1. When we commit a change to the __PineDio Branch__, GitHub Actions triggers a build of the branch. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/.github/workflows/pinedio.yml#L7-L77)

     We run our __Automated Testing__ on PineDio Stack to verify that the build works OK with LoRaWAN and Touch Panel.

 1. If the PineDio Branch has tested OK, we merge the PineDio Branch to the __PineCone (Release) Branch__.

-    GitHub Actions triggers a build for the PineCone Branch.
+    GitHub Actions triggers a build for the __PineCone Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/master/.github/workflows/bl602-commit.yml#L7-L272)

     Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602.

 1. If the PineCone Branch has tested OK, we merge the PineCone (Release) Branch to the __Downstream Branch__.

-    GitHub Actions triggers a build for the Downstream Branch.
+    GitHub Actions triggers a build for the __Downstream Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/downstream/.github/workflows/bl602-downstream.yml#L7-L272)

     For one last time, we run our __Automated Testing__ on PineCone BL602 to verify that the Downstream Build works OK with LoRaWAN.